emard/filament-sensor/README.md

 position in channel close to the empty filament guide.
 Inserted filament displaces the magnet.

-Sensor is precisely located on the special position in space where magnetic flux reverses sign when filament is inserted so the sensor reacts reliably reading logical 1 or 0.
+Best location for the Hall sensor is where magnetic flux reverses sign when filament is inserted, so the sensor reliably reads logical 1 or 0.
 To invert logic, flip both magnets or flip the sensor.
 Flipping sensor moves triggering point, internal chip is closer to the flat side of the sensor plastic package.
 Default orientation is flat